Juni - “SC Juniper’s Frost”

 The biggest herd that Juni had ever seen.
 She handled it like a champ.
 There is truly nothing that she enjoys more than a beautiful day out working cows.

-Rider desired: When I imagine the right next home for Juni, I picture someone who values a steady, willing trail partner and appreciates the kind of horse who shows up every day with heart and honesty.
-She is best suited for a rider who enjoys exploring the outdoors, giving their horse a purpose, and building a thoughtful partnership over time.
+Juni’s ideal next home is with someone who values a steady, willing trail partner and appreciates a horse who shows up each day with honesty and heart.
+She is best suited for a rider who enjoys spending time outside, giving their horse a purpose, and building a thoughtful partnership over time.

-Whether you are purchasing or leasing, I am happy to offer guidance during the early stages to ensure Juni and her new person have the best chance to thrive together.
+I’m also happy to offer guidance during the early stages of the partnership to help ensure Juni and her new person have the best chance to thrive together.

 Priced at: $15,000 OBO